18F/charlie/CONTRIBUTING.md

 Because Slack apps work by responding to web hooks rather than setting up a persistent websocket connection, the machine where Charlie runs cannot respond to Slack events unless it is accessible on the public internet over HTTPS. **GSA policy forbids our computers from doing this**.
 As a result, it is necessary to run the app in cloud.gov to test it.

-To facilitate this requirement, there is a `GSA TTS Testing` Slack instance available to test in-development changes to Charlie before deploying to production.
-The Slack instance `GSA TTS Testing` is deployed in cloud.gov and this github repository is fully wired up with CI/CD to automatically deploy to it (for branches other than `main`).
+To facilitate this requirement, there is a `GSA TTS Testing` Slack instance available to test changes to Charlie before deploying to production. `GSA TTS Testing` Slack is configured to send events to a static URL running in `cloud.gov` space.
+Code can be developed locally and then pushed to cloud.gov (which in turn automatically redeploys the app).
+Within a few minutes, the changes will spin up and can be tested on `GSA TTS Testing` Slack.
+There is no need for any direct manipulation of Slack configuration.

 ### Anatomy of developing and deplolying a New Charlie Bot